kovidgoyal/rapydscript-ng/README.md

 Generators create JavaScript iterator objects.
 For differences between python and JavaScript iterators, see the section on iterators above.

-Currently, generators are down-converted to ES 5 switch statements.
-In the future, when ES 6 support is widespread, they will be converted to native JavaScript ES 6 generators.

 Modules
 -------